RESSLab-Team/OpenSees-Instructions/README.md

 git checkout master
 git pull upstream master
 ```
-This needs to be done everytime you want to update your local clone.
+This needs to be done every time you want to update your local clone.
 If there are any conflicts you need to resolve these and commit the changes before continuing.

 Your local master branch is now up-to-date with the upstream master.